Inc44/blazingly_fast_rust_donut/README.md

 1. **Install Rust:** Ensure you have Rust installed on your system.
 If not, you can download it from [the official Rust website](https://www.rust-lang.org/tools/install).
 2. **Clone the Repository:** Clone this repository to your local machine.
-3. **Compile and Run:** Navigate to the project directory in your terminal and run the command `cargo run` to compile and execute the program.
+3. **Compile and Run:** Navigate to the project directory in your terminal and run the command `cargo run --release` to compile and execute the program.

 ## Notes